 Does MYOB Exo Employer Services support Single Touch Payroll?

 MYOB Exo Employer Services is going to support Single Touch Payroll by providing a specific workflow.
 MYOB is readily equipped and plans to improve current reporting functionality to support the submission of Single Touch Payroll reports directly to the ATO.
 Single Touch Payroll “pay events” will become readable to support the review of data as part of the submission process.

 MYOB is well prepared to integrate Single Touch Payroll functionality and submitting data directly to the ATO will become a simpler, secure and an automated process.
 MYOB plan to have Single Touch Payroll functionality ready fromApril 2018 for an initial rollout to a limited set of pilot customers.
 An Exo Employer Services Product Upgrade will be available from June 2018 for those considering an early upgrade.

 What can you do now?

 The ATO requires employers to count employees on April 1st, 2018 to establish when they must start reporting via Single Touch Payroll.
 If you have more than 20 employees, as an employer you will have to report through Single Touch Payroll from July 1st, 2018.
-If you have less than this, Single Touch payroll is optional until 1st of July 2019 when legislation is subject to change.
+If you have less than this, Single Touch payroll is optional until 1st of July 2019 when legislation will be mandatory for all businesses.